CDSLab/Insight2015/CandidatesApp2.0/README.md

 function node in our flow after the http request, you can see some Javascript code that does this.
 The other reason is that we can avoid any same-origin policy problems if we wish to also use our NodeJS/Node Red application to render a UI on top of this REST API.

+## 6. Create a word cloud with the concepts Watson has extracted

+* Import the nodes from wordcloudflow.txt in the files directory, as you did to generate the original flow.
+You can paste it onto the same canvass or create a new sheet by clicking the plus button.
+Then deploy again (modified nodes only).
+* Now go to http://your_app_URL/wordcloud, and you should see a graphical representation of the concepts.
+The size of the word corresponds to how many instances it has occurred in the documents that Watson has analyzed.